An Igorot culture appreciation that will never go out of style.

 My Take Away

-Travel tales from three years ago, yet still relevant today.
+Travel tales from years ago, yet still relevant today.
 As an outsider, cultural appropriation is inevitable but preventable.
 Especially in this day and age that one can research the internet, including social media, to check its relevance to the locals.
 Or better yet, travel and immerse with them.
 The best guidance can be obtained from earning the locals’ trust.

 Like what Beau said, they love it when people buy their products.
 But would appreciate it more if to use the product for its sole purpose only.
 Nothing more, nothing less.